fylein/fyle-platform-docs/docs/concepts/cluster.md

 }
 ```

 Use the `${CLUSTER_DOMAIN}` for all subsequent data calls.
-If you use the wrong server, your API calls will error out.
+If you use the wrong cluster, your API calls will error out.

 Next, run a simple curl command to confirm that you are hitting the right cluster.